luigifreda/pyslam/README.md

 For a comparative evaluation of the "**online**" trajectory estimated by pySLAM versus the "**final**" trajectory estimated by ORB-SLAM3, check out this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
 For more details about "*online*" and "*final*" trajectories, refer to this [section](#trajectory-saving)

 **Note**: pySLAM saves both online and final pose estimates, whereas ORB-SLAM3 only saves final estimates (pose data is recorded at the end of the entire dataset playback).
 For instructions on how to save trajectories with pySLAM, see this [section](#trajectory-saving).
-When you press the GUI button `Draw Grount Truth` (see [here](#slam-gui)), you can visualize the history of the Absolute Trajectory Error (ATE or *RMSE*) and evaluate both online and offline errors.
+When you press the GUI button `Draw Ground Truth` (see [here](#slam-gui)), you can visualize the history of the Absolute Trajectory Error (ATE or *RMSE*) and evaluate both online and offline errors.

 ---
 ## Contributing to pySLAM